 Direct Contact Employers

-A list of Direct Contact employers to which students may submit application materials directly may be found in the Symplicity Document Library (under the "Resources" tab).
-Keep in mind that there are numerous employers to consider writing to that are not interviewing students on campus or collecting resumes, especially if you are seeking a position in another geographic location.
+Students should closely monitor their Symplicity Jobs tab during the Fall Recruiting season, to watch for job postings submitted by employers that are seeking 2L and 3L applicants for summer associate/law clerk or entry-level associate/staff attorney positions.
+Also keep in mind that there are numerous employers to consider writing to that are not interviewing students on campus, collecting resumes or posting positions, especially if you are seeking a position in another geographic location.
 The NALP Directory of Legal Employers is the best resource for locating law firms with summer associate programs and is available on-line at www.nalpdirectory.com.
 Please note that you are responsible for contacting these employers directly and the CSO will not be forwarding any of your information to any Direct Contact employer.

 When contacting any employer directly, keep in mind that you will need to market the experience, skills and education you can offer them.
 Out-of-state recruiters will also want to know why you wish to relocate to their cities.
 Be sure to thoroughly research each employer you write to so your cover letter and resume are tailored specifically to their practice.